Can You Renew Your Disabled Parking Permits Automatically?

 What happens if you don’t renew your permit?

-If you’re thinking about letting your permit expire or you’re just not sure if you want to renew, you should know what happens if you don’t renew your placard.
+If you’re thinking about letting your permit expire or you’re just not sure if you want to renew your disabled parking permit, you should know what happens if you don’t renew your placard.
 In most states, failure to renew your permit means it will lapse and no longer be valid.
 You can certainly get a ticket from law enforcement if you park in a handicap parking place with an expired placard (and yes, they do check the dates on the placards!).

 Your best bet to make sure you’re covered is to stay fully up to date with your permit at all times.
 That means you should always know exactly when your placard will expire (it usually says so right on the placard), and allow yourself plenty of time to go through whatever renewal process is set up in your specific state.
 Keep in mind that DMVs are usually notoriously slow at processing, so give yourself plenty of time to get a replacement placard before your present one expires.

-Don’t make more work for yourself by letting your permit lapse – it would be a shame to have to go through the application process all over again.
+Don’t make more work for yourself by letting your permit lapse – it would be a shame to have to go through the disabled parking permit renewal application process all over again.
 Stay current with your placard and you won’t have to worry about not knowing when to renew ever again!